Tryliom/Box2d/01-SpaceShooter/README.md

 - Create a class that regroup projectiles

+- Create all assets for the first enemy and find it a name
-- Create basic enemy that move slowly in the direction of the player and charge attacks every 5sec that shoot a projectile with an animation, charge sound, shoot sound
+- Create basic enemy (name it) that move slowly in the direction of the player and charge attacks every 5sec that shoot a projectile with an animation, charge sound, shoot sound

 - Create experience shards that rotate on themselves and are attracted by the player when a enemy is destroyed
-- Manage contact with projectiles and player/enemies
+- Manage contact with projectiles and player/enemies to apply damages
 - Make enemies drop xp shards when destroyed

 - Add level to player, each level require xp.
 When level up, he can choose to upgrade his: